25 Rules for Buying Hand Knotted Rugs

-- What is a hand knotted rug?
+- What is a hand-knotted rug?

 - How is a hand knotted rug made?

-- How do I clean a hand knotted rug?
+- How do I clean a hand-knotted rug?

-- What style should I choose?
+- What style should I choose for my space?

-Hand knotted rugs are the cream of the crop when it comes to area rugs and carpets.
+1. Hand-Knotted Rugs are Oriental Weaver RugsHand-knotted rugs are the cream of the crop when it comes to area rugs and carpets.
 A skilled weaver individually ties every single knot to create intricate patterns and designs.

+Check Out How A Hand Knotted Rug Is Made!
+2. Hand knotted vs Hand tufted rugsHand-tufted rugs are made using a tufting tool to punch the yarn into a fabric backing to hid the glue that is holding the rug together.
+Anyone remember Lite-Brites?
+The tufted rug process is very similar.
 A stencil canvas is stretched behind so the design can be traced/punched into the rug.
 The tufting gun speeds up the process significantly and very little skill is needed to complete a tufted rug, resulting in a significant decrease in quality and price.

 3. A Hand Knotted Rug is Woven by Hand

 Vertical (warp) threads are tied onto the loom — these threads are what will eventually become the fringe of the rug.
 The weft then runs horizontally, intertwining with the vertical threads to create the foundation of the rug.
 The knots are tied to the warp threads, cut and then tied again to secure the knot.
 An experienced weaver can tie one knot every two seconds!